MisterCalm/cobweb/README.md

 >
 > the default value for **learning rate** is **0.01**

+#### list of loss functions

+* "mse" for MSE
+* "mae" for MAE
+* "cross_entropy" for categorical cross entropy

+also even you can use r2 score as loss function by passing "r2"

 ### sample training for a classification problem
 #### a classification problem
 ![Screenshot (124)](https://github.com/user-attachments/assets/360ec2cb-0709-4804-8e7c-3863c8e821c4)